Revisiting institutional punishment in the $N$-person prisoner's dilemma: Discussion

-The imitation stochastic dynamics \cite{Fontanari_2024b,Traulsen_2005,Sandholm_2010} for finite populations produces some unexpected results in the case where the replicator equations predict that cooperators win over punishers, who in turn win over defectors if their initial frequency is sufficiently high (see left panel of Fig\ \ref{fig:5}).
+The imitation stochastic dynamics \cite{Fontanari_2024b,Traulsen_2005,Sandholm_2010} for finite populations produces some unexpected results in the case where the replicator equations predict that cooperators win over punishers, who in turn win over defectors if their initial frequency is sufficiently high (see left panel of Fig.\ \ref{fig:5}).
 We find that demographic noise helps to fixate cooperators even for infinitely large populations, provided, somewhat counterintuitively, that the initial fraction of cooperators vanishes with some small power of the population size.
 Of course, since a population of cooperators can be invaded by a single defector regardless of its size, this is not a robust scenario for maintaining cooperation.

 Our approach follows the Hobbesian view that, human beings being the selfish creatures that they are, life would be "solitary, poor, nasty, brutish, and short", were it not for the existence of repressive mechanisms \cite{Hobbes_1651}.
 From a game theory perspective, the main difficulty in establishing this scenario, which seems to be the current state of affairs, is the need for a minimum number of individuals willing to contribute to the establishment of a sanctioning institution.
-Possible evolutionary trajectories leading to the current repressive dominant system include temporary ritual ceremonies ubiquitous in early human societies, as well as the tendency of human groups to differentiate themselves from neighbors \cite{Graeber_2021}.
-It would be most instructive to incorporate these elements into a game-theoretic framework.
+We mention, however, that there are alternative scenarios that actually seem to describe early human societies more accurately, where cooperation is the norm and sanctioning institutions are essentially nonexistent \cite{Graeber_2021}.